 Persian art and architecture in the present day is associated with the nation of Iran and usually designated as beginning with the Achaemenid Empire (c.
 550-330 BCE) but has an even longer history with its origins dating back to before the Persians arrived on the Iranian Plateau sometime in the 3rd millennium BCE.

-Persian art and architecture was influenced early on by the older civilizations of Elam and Susiana in the region and by neighboring Mesopotamia.
+Even so, Persian art and architecture is usually dated to between c.
+550 BCE and 651 CE, the beginning of the Achaemenid Empire to the end of the Sassanian Empire.
+It was influenced early on by the older civilizations of Elam and Susiana in the region and by neighboring Mesopotamia.
 Early Elamite artworks focused on depictions of animals and the use of geometric and imaginative designs and the art of Susa mirrored this paradigm but expanded upon it through the representations of dogs.

 Dogs, in fact, seem to have been among the most popular artistic representations of Susiana.
 Monumental architecture of this period is best exemplified in the site of Chogha Zanbil (earlier known as Dur Untash) with its towering ziggurat and walls and more modest structures which exhibit the same care in design and construction; these same techniques and designs, minus the ziggurat, would later influence Persian works.